Cooperation and impact

 Understanding humans in change

-Finnish-American cooperation is strong through long-term cooperation with various prestigious universities, such as University of Stanford, University of Maryland, University of Alaska at Fairbanks, Iowa State University, LeBow College of Business (Drexel University, Philadelphia PA) and University of California at Berkeley.
+Finnish-American cooperation is strong through long-term cooperation with various prestigious universities, such as Stanford University, the University of Maryland, the University of Alaska at Fairbanks, Iowa State University, the LeBow College of Business Drexel University, and the University of California at Berkeley.
 Research collaboration is done in such thematic areas as political history, information and communication technology (ICT).

 Learning and Educational Technology research group (LET) has a long term research collaboration especially to Canada e.g. shared funding, reciprocal mobility and a joint research programme.
 Moreover, partnership in the USA consists of a joint EARLI Center for Innovative Research (E-CIR) including altogether five research units.

 Eudaimonia research institute joined 2017 in to European Alliance for Social Sciences and Humanities, EASSH.